 Elephants were also seen in good numbers across the property, large breeding herds (100+), bachelor herds and solo bachelors.
 Sometimes up around camp as well.
 It has been some months since our last rains, the bush is starting to dry up, as are the natural pans, and so these big herds are making more frequent visits to the waterholes.

-As the Zambezi river is in full flood, the hippos move to find their ideal spots.
-They have been coming up to graze at night around camp, and on one occasion were sighted hanging out on the soccer field at the staff village.
+As the Zambezi river is in full flood, the hippos move to find their idea spots.
+They have been coming up to graze at night around camp, and on one occasion were sighting hanging out on the soccer field at the staff village.

-In addition to the large crocodile near River House, numerous others were seen up and down the 15 km stretch of the Zambezi river that forms the northern border of Matetsi Private Game Reserve.
+In addition to the large crocodile near River House, numerous other were seen up and down the 15 km stretch of the Zambezi river that forms the northern border of Matetsi Private Game Reserve.
 Also, one particularly clever crocodile is residing in a natural pan some kilometres south of the river.
 This gives it some advantage as it doesn’t have to compete for prey.
-The tactic obviously worked, as it killed an impala and was seen feeding at night.
+The tactic obviously worked, as it killed impala as was seen feeding at night.

-The impala, giraffes, zebras, vervet monkeys, baboons and warthogs (and even leopard tortoises) rarely get a mention these days on the team’s weekly sightings reports (except when mentioned as prey).
+The impala, giraffes, zebras, vervet monkeys, baboons and warthogs (and even leopard tortoises) rarely get a mention these days on the team’s weekly sightings reports (except then mentioned as prey).
 Though this is as a result of their abundance rather than their absence.
-We are pleased to report that all aforementioned species are thriving, and commonly sighted on almost every drive down Kudu Alley to Westwood Vlei.
-On several occasions, the team counted more than 100 (!) impalas gathered at Namakana Pan accompanied by zebras, warthogs, giraffes and vervet monkeys, expecting fresh water.
-“No social distancing though.” 😃😃 And, a female giraffe was spotted with a two-day old calf on the vlei.
+We are pleased to report that all aforementioned species are thriving, and commonly sighted on almost every drive down Kudu Alley to Weswood Vlei.
+On several occasions, the team counted more than 100 (!) impalas gathered at Namakana Pan accompanied by zebras, warthogs, giraffes and vervet monkeys, excepting fresh water.
+“No social distancing though.”
+And, a female giraffe was spotted with a two-day old calf on the vlei.

 Particularly Interesting Sightings

-Brown Hyena (!!) was herd calling west of the staff village.
+Brown Hyaena was herd calling west of the staff village.
 Sightings are very rare.
-The last recorded sighting on Matetsi Private Game reserve was in 2008 (!!) when two were sighted on Westwood Vlei.
+The last recording sighting on Matetsi Private Game reserve was in 2008 when two were sighted on Westwood Vlei.